gesellkammer/lambda/doc/lambda-manual.md

 ## Defining a simulation

-There are two ways to create a simulation:
+A Simulation consists of:

+* a 2D space with a specific air propagation speed `C` and density `rho`
+* one or more sources (ideal sources, noise or sampled sources)
+* 0 or more walls

+You define a simulation via a script

 * **Octave / Matlab**: 	Look at the files in the `scripts/matlab` or at [github](https://github.com/gesellkammer/lambda/tree/master/scripts/matlab)
 * **Scilab**: Look at `scipts/scilab` or at [github](https://github.com/gesellkammer/lambda/tree/master/scripts/scilab)

 ### Python

-There is a package to interact with Lambda, installable via pip:
+There is a package to interact with Lambda.
+This is the preferred way to create a simulation, since it allows to define complex wall configurations, embed sampled sources, define filters and calculate the wall angles automatically.

+To install it:

 	$ pip install lambdasim